LapisHusky/pi.js/README.md

 Using this you can change the message output function which executes after pressing enter key when you send message.\
 `func` is `function(message){...}`
 #### pijs.chat.setOnMsg(func);
-Sets a event function that executes each time someone sends message.
+Sets a event function that executes each time someone (you too) sends message.
 Also, returns a index of the event created using `setOnMsg`.\
 `func` is `function(msg){}`
 * `msg.a` is message.
 * `msg.p` is a info about message sender.